tkareine/MiniFuture/README.md

 ## Performance

 There's a benchmark in `Benchmark/main.swift`.
-It builds up complex nested Futures (the `futEnd` variable in the code) in a loop `NumberOfFutureCompositions` times and chains them into one big composite Future (the `fut` variable).
+It builds up complex nested Futures (the `futEnd` variable in the code) in a loop 2000 times (`NumberOfFutureCompositions`) and chains them into one big composite Future (the `fut` variable).
 Then the benchmark waits for the Future to complete.

-We repeat this `NumberOfIterations` times to get the arithmetic mean and standard deviation of time spent completing each composite Future.
+We repeat this 100 times (`NumberOfIterations`) to get the arithmetic mean and standard deviation of time spent completing each composite Future.

 Compile it with Release build configuration, which enables `-O` compiler flag.
 Then run it from the terminal.